Creating Websites Using WordPress

 Exporting and Importing WordPress Sites from One Server to Another

+WordPress has some native exporting and importing tools.
 To export the content of your site, go to Tools -> Export.
 This exports all posts, pages, comments, custom fields, categories, and tags as an XML file, which you can import to another WordPress site, or save as a backup for your current site.
 To import a previously exported XML file, go to Tools -> Import and select WordPress from the list of systems from which you can import.

 For more information about WordPress, please go to this site: https://codex.wordpress.org/Main_Page